2025 Lanterman research Internship Program

-Applications are open for the 2024 Research Internship program.
+Applications are OPEN for the 2025 Research Internship program.

 REQUIREMENTS:

-• Interns must live in the Crescenta Cañada Valley or attend a high school in the 91011 zip code.
+• Intern must live in the Crescenta Cañada Valley or attend a high school in the 91011 zip code.

-• Open to students entering 10th through 12th grade only.
+• Open to students entering 11th through 12th grade only.
+This year, only one student will be selected for the program.

-• Interns must attend all of the meetings.
+• Intern must attend all of the meetings.
 The meetings (dates below) are mandatory.

-• Interns must be able to turn in documents and photos digitally, and print documents.
+• Intern must be able to turn in documents and photos digitally, and print documents.
 A personal laptop is useful, but not required.

 APPLICATION AND RECOMMENDATION FORMS